buonotti/apisense/README.md

 ## Configuration

-The daemon can be configured by editing the config file (`~/.config/apisense/config.toml`).
+The daemon can be configured by editing the config file (`~/.config/apisense/apisense.config.yml` or `~\AppData\Local\apisense\apisense.config.yml`).
 The config file if not present will be added upon first start of the app (daemon or not).
 The example config file can be found
 here: [config.toml](https://github.com/buonotti/apisense/blob/dev/assets/config.example.toml)